Rrayor/datadiff/README.md

 $ dtf -c ./json1.json ./json2 -ktva
 ```

-You can also chose to write the differences into a file with the option `-w` followed by the file path to save to.
+You can also choose to write the differences into a file with the option `-w` followed by the file path to save to.
 It will be saved as `json` too, although the file extension can differ:

 ```shell
 $ dtf -c path/to/json1 path/to/json2 <OTHER OPTIONS> -w path/to/save-to